Requirements for resources that you import with VM Import/Export - VM Import/Export

 1 The operating system must have its language set as US English during import.

 2 Windows 11 requires the Unified Extensible Firmware Interface (UEFI) boot mode to function.
 To help ensure a successful import of your VM, we recommend that you specify the optional --boot-mode parameter as uefi.
-For more information, see Boot modes.
+For more information, see Boot modes supported by VM Import/Export.

 3 Nano Server installations are not supported.

 4 Only the 64-bit version of the OS is supported when launching instances within non-default Amazon Web Services Regions.
-For more information, see Available Regions in the Amazon EC2 User Guide for Windows Instances.
+For more information, see Available Regions in the Amazon EC2 User Guide.

-6 Windows Server 2022 is not supported in the China (Beijing) and China (Ningxia) Regions.
+6 Windows Server 2022 isn't supported in the China (Beijing) and China (Ningxia) Regions.

-7 Windows 11 is not supported in the Asia Pacific (Hyderabad), Asia Pacific (Jakarta), Asia Pacific (Melbourne), China (Beijing), China (Ningxia), Europe (Spain), Europe (Zurich), and Middle East (UAE) Regions.
+7 Windows 11 isn't supported in the Asia Pacific (Hyderabad), Asia Pacific (Jakarta), Asia Pacific (Melbourne), China (Beijing), China (Ningxia), Europe (Spain), Europe (Zurich), and Middle East (UAE) Regions.

 When a computer boots, the first software that it runs is responsible for initializing the platform and providing an interface for the operating system to perform platform-specific operations.
 VM Import/Export supports two variants of the boot mode: Unified Extensible Firmware Interface (UEFI) and Legacy BIOS.
 You can choose whether to specify the optional --boot-mode parameter as legacy-bios or uefi when importing your VM.